-8.4 If lower level multi agency support is required for a child and/or their family, the Designated Senior Person for child protection will, with consent of the parent/carer, refer to the Early Help Team to enable the most appropriate services and support to be indentified.
+8.4 If lower level multi agency support is required for a child and/or their family, the Designated Safeguarding Lead will, with consent of the parent/carer, complete a early Help assessment to enable the most appropriate services and support to be identified.
 This may be targeted multi-agency support to help the family resolve any identified concerns.

-8.5 If the concerns are more complex and require statutory intervention then the Designated Senior Person for child protection will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
+8.5 If the concerns are more complex and require statutory intervention then the Designated Safeguarding Lead will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
 A flowchart can be found at Appendix D detailing the referral procedure.